AN: Set before the start of One Piece. Shanks/Makino, because after all this time, they still remain my favourite pairing.

 Leaning her head back against the trunk of the tree, Makino allowed her gaze to drift across the dark swathe of sea and sky in the distance.
 There were no ships to be seen, although that was a rare occurrence even during the day, and she wondered suddenly what it was like, constantly on the lookout for sails on the horizon, barely daring to hope but unable to do anything else.

 Shaking her head, she scrubbed the heel of her hand across her eyes, before picking herself off the ground and starting on the short trek back to Party's.
 She wasn't going to sit there weeping like a child – like Mistress Emiko expected her to do, no doubt.
-She adored her novels, and her imagination had a tendency to run away with her on the best of days, but she would take Emiko's advice to heart.
-Future tavern wench or not, she refused to become a victim of her own fantasies, and her own foolish heart.
+She adored her novels, and her imagination had a tendency to run away with her on the best of days, but she would take Emiko's advice to heart - the decision came to settle, heavy as a stone behind her breast.
+Future tavern wench or not, she refused to become a victim of her own fantasies, however vivid.

 And what's more, she refused to be ruled by the whims of her own, foolish heart.